DragonSpit/HPCsharp/README.md

 # High Performance Computing in C# (HPC#)

-High performance C#/.NET algorithms with some complimenting Linq.
+High performance C#/.NET generic algorithms with some complimenting Linq.
 Provides a trade-off between performance and level of abstraction: Array, List, IList, IEnumerable.
 Lowering the level of abstraction results in higher performance.
 Some algorithms are parallel for additional performance.
 Expanded interface to allow a sub-range of Array or List to be operated on.
 Open source.